Ludef26/AudioBible/index.md

 - The second thing would be to take into account the Art Bible to know in which universe we are moving and therefore what are our possibilities.

+- Finally, we must establish the order in which we will implement these sounds in the game code, since making a good organization will help the whole team to test all the options.

 ![image](https://danielrparente.files.wordpress.com/2012/04/music_music.png)